samenerve/wordle/README.md

 # wordle
-Simulation of the NYT game Wordle \n
+Simulation of the NYT game Wordle

 Made with Python 3

-The word bank used is the same as the NYT version. \n The answer is randomly generated amongst an answer bank.
+The word bank used is the same as the NYT version.

+The answer is randomly generated amongst an answer bank.

 To play: